makarsky/quiz-app/README.md

 {
   "question": "Your question",
-  "description": "Question description", - optional "type": "input, select or radio",
+  "description": "Question description", - optional "type": "input, checkbox or radio",
-  "choices": ["array", "of", "choices"],  - for radio and select types "correctAnswer": "a single string for input/radio type or an array for checkbox type" }
+  "choices": ["array", "of", "choices"],  - for radio and checkbox types "correctAnswer": "a single string for input/radio type or an array for checkbox type" }
 ```